ChrisZhu2050/chriszhu2050.github.io/README.md

         - BPE
           - Initialized with characters, numbers and so on from Raw data
         - WordPiece
-          - Initialized with basic letters and finallized with characters with/without **##**, numbers and so on from Raw data
+          - Initialized with basic letters and finalized with characters with/without **##**, numbers and so on from Raw data

           | TokenID | Character |
           |:----:|:----:|